facebook/react-native-website/docs/native-components-ios.md

 }
 ```

-`MyNativeView` exposes a `callNativeMethod` method, which is the wrapper method for the native method.
-This implementation uses `UIManager`, which will call a native method called `callNativeMethod`.
-The first parameter is reactTag, which will be used in Native Module, second defines which method should be called on the native side and third parameter are params of native function.
-In this case, `callNativeMethod` does not pass any params.
+`callNativeMethod` makes some magic logic on the iOS side (eg. it can change backgroundColor like above or do something more sophisticated). `MyNativeView` exposes a `callNativeMethod` method, which notify iOS to `callNativeMethod`.
+This method uses `UIManager.dispatchViewManagerCommand`, which needs 3 parameters:

+- (nonnull NSNumber \*)reactTag  -  id of react view.
+- commandID:(NSInteger)commandID  -  Id of native method, that should be called
+- commandArgs:(NSArray<id> \*)commandArgs  -  Args of native method, that we can pass from JS to Native side.

 `RNCMyNativeViewManager.m`